autofitcloud/lsvine/README.md

 `lsvine` is like [tree](https://en.wikipedia.org/wiki/Tree_(command)) but with the first-level directories distributed horizontally (and dangling downwards, hence like a vine).

+This format compacts the information vertically and displays it in a [trello](https://trello.com/)-like format.

 ## Installation